MabbottLab/MEGneto/ConfigParams.md

           <summary>Bpfreq</summary>
           Where: fcp_2_PreprocessingICA in setting up cfg for ft_preprocessing
           <br>
-          Meaning: [x,y] to specify what frequency band the filter should be
+          Meaning: [x,y] to specify what frequency band the filter should be where x is the lower frequency band, and y is the higher frequency band.
         </details>
       </li>
       <!--FILTERING PARAMETERS.BPFILTORD-->